Meet Your Provider

 Education

-Caitlyn believes strongly in the power of thorough, compassionate care for every individual.
-She works to provide the highest quality care by combining the latest research, clinical experience, and her client’s unique preferences.
-Her background as a certified yoga teacher informs both her clinical care and daily life.
-She strives to bring mindfulness into her everyday routines and her interactions with clients.
+Caitlyn works to provide the highest quality care by combining the latest research, clinical experience, and her client’s unique preferences.
 She believes firmly in the body’s ability to heal itself when given the correct tools, and she endeavors to empower her clients to take charge of their own healing journey.